BB-Media-IT/Data-Hub/README.md

 👋 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
 We'd love to help you.

-## Screengrabrs
+## Screengrab
-Our Screengrabs service offers a customized client experience, capturing screens across platforms.
+Our Screengrab service offers a customized client experience, capturing screens across platforms.
 Our algorithm navigates the interface, taking snapshots and traversing carousels to gather critical information such as carousel and item positioning.

 ### Features
 - Customized screengrab capabilities across multiple platforms